MicrosoftDocs/xamarin-docs/docs/android/user-interface/android-designer/designer-walkthrough.md

 This article demonstrates how to use the Xamarin.Android Designer to visually create a user interface.

+> [!TIP]
+> Newer releases of Visual Studio support opening .xml files inside the Android Designer.
+>
+> Both .axml and .xml files are supported in the Android Designer.

 ## Walkthrough

 The objective of this walkthrough is to use the Android Designer to